 Adhesive backed vinyls for sign making fall into three categories; cast, calendared, and specialty.
-Previously we’ve talked about the differences between cast and calendared vinyl.
+In other articles, we’ve talked about the differences between cast and calendared vinyl.

 Now we will discuss one of the most popular of our specialty vinyls.
 Holographic vinyl comes in a considerable variety of metalized adhesive backed films.
 Most of these offer stunning visual effects including iridescent rainbow finishes, surface textures, and of course, the holographic diffraction for which the category is named.

-In the Schein and Endura brands, SignWarehouse offers over 25 varieties in up to ten colors.
+Under the Schein Holographic label, SignWarehouse offers over 20 varieties in up to nine popular colors.
 Some of you may have experience with these high powered films.
 To others, this is a completely unfamiliar product.

-Over the last few years, modern manufacturing processes have made resulted in better outdoor durability, better cutting, weeding, and printing characteristics which make holographics more versatile than ever.
+Modern manufacturing processes have made resulted in holographic films that are as brilliant as chrome bumper yet as durable as calendared vinyl.
+Plotting, weeding, and release properties have also improved.
 Let’s take a fresh look at what holographic films are, and how to use them to create dazzling signs and graphics.

 How Holographic vinyl is made

 Because of advances in manufacturing and materials, some of today’s holographic films are rated for up to five years outdoors.
 Not all brands and patterns are created equally, so ask before you buy.
-All Schein and Endura holographic vinyls are of the more advanced and durable varieties.
+Schein holographic vinyl is an advanced film rated for five years outdoors in vertical applications.
+This outdoor life expectancy may be affected by where you install the vinyl.
+Please click here for important details about outdoor life of vinyl graphics.

 Holographic Vinyl Applications